 One criticism of the design-based approach is that it provides no guarantees of arriving at the same solution to a particular problem as has been adopted by nature, either globally, in the overall structure of the model, or locally in the properties of individual components.
-Indeed, the use of components working at different levels of description may exacerbate the problem of the solution settling into an artificial local minimum created by the unbiological properties of higher level components.
+Indeed, the use of components working at different levels of description may exacerbate the problem of the solution settling into an artificial local minimum created by the unbiological properties higher level components.
 As with any optimization process, there is a trade-off to be made between the smoothness of the error function and the time it takes to evaluate the function and pick a new point in parameter space.
-If the error function has a guaranteed unique minimum, then it is worth investing heavily in a slow but sure iterative procedure.
-If the function is irregular with many local minima, then examining points and generating new guesses should be much quicker, because many more guesses will be required to arrive at the right answer.
+If the error function has a guarantee unique minimum, then it is worth investing heavily in a slow but sure iterative procedure.
+If the function is irregular with many local minima, then it had better be quick and easy to examine points and generate a new guess because a lot of such guesses will be required to get to the right answer.
 In the present context, evaluating the error function corresponds to the two part question: does the model perform the task, and does it do it the same way as a real system?
 Picking a new point in parameter space corresponds to generating a new model.
 The design of Catacomb2 is focused on the second of the two optimization scenarios: the optimization surface is sure to be complex, so it should be quick and easy to generate and test models.
 The single most important point is simply that the error function should exist.
 That is, there should be a way to examine and test a model independent of the empirical data on which it is based.
-Moreover, this test should be readily accessible to any interested researcher with minimal effort ("Publication, Dissemination, and Archiving").
+Moreover, this test should be readily accessible to any interested researcher with minimal effort (section 7).
 Essentially, exhibiting a model that does something interesting by the wrong mechanism so it can be shot down can be a much more fruitful step in research than providing a collection of correct mechanisms that do nothing very much.

-The case study presented in "Case Study: Modeling Spatial Navigation" highlights a number of directions in which future development is required.
+The case study presented in section 9 highlights a number of directions in which future development is required.
 Some of these depend mainly upon exploiting recent progress in the software industry to make new applications possible.
 Others require further research work in the application of computational methods to biological problems.